Why AYSO soccer different from club soccer or other programs?

 What is your heat policy?

-Games that reach 102 degrees on the heat index (inclusive of humidity) will be suspended or canceled.
+Games that reach 102 degrees on the heat index (inclusive of humidity) will be suspended or cancelled.

 What if a game is cancelled?